Throwing you a curveball today!!

 No we’re not baking a cake or cookies or muffins or making dinner.
 Though if you’re having red wine chocolate ganache for dinner, can I get an invite?

 Will you just look at this stuff?
 It’s every bit as rich, thick, dark, and indulgent as you can imagine.
-Made from life’s most crucial ingredients like cream, chocolate, butter, sugar, and red wine– this ganache is as handy, versatile, and dreamy as salted caramel.
+Made from life’s most crucial ingredients like cream, chocolate, butter, sugar, and red wine– this ganache is as handy, versatile, and dreamy as regular chocolate ganache or salted caramel.
 It can be used for everything.

 And I mean EVERYTHING: